rails/rails/guides/source/active_record_basics.md

 CRUD is an acronym for the four verbs we use to operate on data: **C**reate, **R**ead, **U**pdate and **D**elete.
-Active Record automatically creates methods to allow an application to read and manipulate data stored within its tables.
+Active Record automatically creates methods to allow you to read and manipulate data stored in your application's database tables.
+Active Record makes it seamless to perform CRUD operations by providing these high-level methods and abstracting away the details of database interactions.

 ### Create